-Five things to know about Seahawks rookie running back Chris Carson
+Meet Seahawks rookie Chris Carson: Why he fell in the draft and how he locked up a roster spot

 Tracing the path of Seahawks rookie preseason star running back Chris Carson from his youth in Georgia to Seattle's backfield.

-Chris Carson is one of four running backs the Seahawks have drafted in the last two years, taken out of Oklahoma State at No. 249 overall in the seventh round —- only four players were picked lower.
+Chris Carson is one of four running backs the Seahawks have drafted in the last two years, taken out of Oklahoma State at No. 249 overall in the seventh round last April — only four players were picked after him.

-But if what Carson has shown in the preseason follows through when the games count for real, he might be poised to make the biggest impact of any of them
+But if what Carson has shown in the preseason follows through when the games count for real, he might be poised to make the biggest impact of any of the running backs Seattle has drafted the last two years.

 With Thomas Rawls and C.J.
 Prosise out the last two weeks Carson has worked with the first team offense, essentially splitting time with Eddie Lacy, and leads the Seahawks in the preseason with 92 yards rushing and two touchdowns.
-He’s also caught four passes for 64 yards including a 37-yarder that was the longest offensive play for Seattle in Friday’s 26-13 win over the Kansas City Chiefs.
+He’s also caught four passes for 64 yards including a 37-yard reception from Russell Wilson that was the longest offensive play for Seattle in Friday’s 26-13 win over the Kansas City Chiefs.

-“He always seems to do the right thing,’’ gushed Seattle quarterback Russell Wilson following Friday’s game about the 5-11, 218-pounder.
+“He always seems to do the right thing,’’ gushed Wilson following Friday’s game about the 5-11, 218-pounder.
 “For a rookie, I mean he has been really remarkable.
-I think he is going to have a remarkable year as well.’’
+I think he is going to have a remarkable year, as well.’’

-Here are six things to know about Carson and how he got to where he is.
+Here are five things to know about Carson and how he got to where he is.

-1, Carson grew up near Atlanta and set his mind on playing in the NFL when he was 6 years old.
+1. Carson grew up near Atlanta and set his mind on playing in the NFL when he was 6 years old

 “This was my lifelong goal,’’ Carson, who turns 23 on Sept.
 16, said last week.